unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

   else "moderate"
 }
 ```
+## 2.5 Embedded HTTP Server

-Used the embedded `EmberServerBuilder` to server this HTTP Get endpoint on port 8080:
+Used the embedded `EmberServerBuilder` to serve this HTTP Get endpoint on port 8080:

 ```scala
 // Build and run the server